firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="14"}

-Now everytime we refresh **http://[YOUR APP DOMAIN]/rock**, we get a different random number, generated automatically by Ruby.
-This is a dynamic response, not just a static page that we placed in the public folder.
+Now everytime we refresh **/rock**, we get a different random number, generated automatically by Ruby.
+This is a *dynamic response*, not just a static page that we placed in the `public/` folder.
 This is a simple example, but fundamentally that's it.
 We connected a URL to a method that can do *anything*.
-It can call APIs, parse CSVs, compute whatever you want, run machine learning models.
-With this we can do anything.
-Of course, there is a lot more to learn, but fundamentally this is it.
+It can call APIs, parse CSVs, compute whatever we want, run machine learning models, etc. Of course, there is a lot more to learn, but *fundamentally this is it*.

 Now let's send back some actual HTML: